 - The annual revenue must not be more than S$5 million

-Instead of preparing and filing an audited statement annually to the ACRA the EPCs are merely required to submit a declaration signed by the directors and company secretary confirming the solvency of the company.
+The EPCs are only required to submit a declaration signed by the directors and company secretary confirming the solvency of the company.
+They do this instead of preparing and filing an audited statement annually to the ACRA.
 EPCs must still keep records of the financial statements following Singapore’s Financial Reporting Standards (FRS) in case ACRA requests them.

 An amendment made to the Companies Act has made more companies eligible for the exemption even if they do not qualify as an EPC.
-Such companies are categorised as ‘small’ companies.
-Effective 1 July 2015, a company, even if it does not qualify as a EPC, will be exempted from the annual audit requirement if it meets at least two of the following new criteria for the immediate past two consecutive financial years:
+Effective July 1st 2015, even if it does not qualify as a EPC, a company, will be exempted from the annual audit requirement if it meets at least 2 of the following new criteria for the immediate past 2 consecutive financial years:

-Parent Companies or subsidiaries that are small companies and are part of a small group will also qualify for audit exemption.
-A small group is one, which meets at least two of the three quantitative criteria a bove on a consolidated basis for the immediate past two consecutive financial years.
+Parent companies or subsidiaries that are small companies and are part of a small group will also qualify for audit exemption.
+A small group qualifies if it meets at least two of the three quantitative criteria above on a consolidated basis for the immediate past two consecutive financial years.

-This is the most popular entity type because besides limiting the liability of shareholders, it also provides greater control of ownership.
+This is the most popular entity type because not only does it protect shareholders from the liabilities of the business, it also provides greater control of ownership.

-The ownership is easily transferable, either as a whole or part, by simply transferring the shares.
+The ownership is easily transferable, either as a whole or part.
 Assets, licenses and permits can be easily transferred in the case of change in ownership.

-Though the compliance cost is higher when compared to sole proprietorship, the tax liability is immensely lowered by the competitive corporate tax rates in Singapore.
+Though the compliance cost is higher compared to sole proprietorship, the tax liability is lowered by the competitive corporate tax rates in Singapore.
 Companies that have a taxable profit of S$300,000 or less are effectively charged a rate of just 8.5%.
-Profits above S$300,000 are subjected to a rate of 17% only.
+Profits above S$300,000 are only subjected to a rate of 17%.

-The death or insolvency of shareholders will not impede the existence of the company.
+The death or insolvency of shareholders will not impede the progress of the company.
 It has legal perpetuity until it is taken off the register.